byrdcode/delta-airlines-playwright-example/README.md

-# Delta airlines book flight example using playwirght
+# Delta airlines book flight example using playwright

 - Move to a new directory and install playwright (https://playwright.dev/docs/intro#installing-playwright)
 - To run test locally, use "npx playwright test"